HughP/MLKA-Bash-data/README.md

 ##Roadmap
-- [ ] 0.1 Ingest, oganize, and Use UnicodCcount on data from Wikipedia, Keyboard layouts, and James texts.
+- [ ] 0.1 Ingest, oganize, and use UnicodeCCount on data from Wikipedia, Keyboard layouts, and James texts.
+- [ ] 0.1.2 Graph output from UnicodeCCount
+- [ ] 0.1.3 Ingest and compare stats with other comparitive studies.
+- [ ] 0.1.4 Ingest Phonology Data and compare with orthography data.
 - [x] 0.2 Check for dependencies exit script if not present.
 - [ ] 0.3 Make warning items the correct color see: http://misc.flogisoft.com/bash/tip_colors_and_formatting
  - [ ] 0.3.5 Install dependencies if needed.